-Our aim is to have the main Chatham free of our target predators by 2050, and to see this island thriving with life.
+Our aim is to have the main Chatham free of our target predators by 2050, and to see this island bursting with life.
 This means predator control and eradication will happen alongside other restoration initiatives, like plantings, fencing, and biosecurity.
 As we begin to have safe and suitable habitats, we'll also start reintroducing bird species to areas of the island.

 The dates below are indicative and may change as the project goes along.
 We'll use what we learn, and take advantage of new technologies and knowledge, to adapt to what will work best for our islands.